MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Sales targets

-Sales targets are specific measurable goals set for revenue and sales volume over a period of time.
+Sales targets are specific measurable goals that are set for revenue and sales volume over a period of time.
 Targets are set at the company, business unit, team, and individual levels.

 ### Sales territories

-Sales territories are geographic areas or accounts assigned to salespeople.
+Sales territories are geographic areas or accounts that are assigned to salespeople.
 Territories optimize market coverage and account focus.

 ### Sales tools and technologies